Nico-Shock/Switch-Jailbreaking-Toturial/README.md

 This way you don't always have to connect the RCM jig and the USB-C cable and reload the payload when you restart the switch, but always start in Hekate.

+# Loading CFW Atmosphere

+1. go to "Launch" in Hekate under Home and select "Atmosphere emuMMC" to boot into it.

 # Install HB-Store to install apps

    1. turn off your Switch completely.